The Zirbenweg trail – the ultimate beginner’s hike in the Austrian Alps

 The first part of the Zirbenweg trail offers excellent views down the Inn Valley and on the Nordkette mountain range.
 The path is wide and even, allowing for your eyes to roam over the surrounding scenery.
 There is ample opportunity to wander off the main path to viewing points with benches.

 When you reach a plateau where the trail swerves right past a Roman Catholic relic on a tree, you know you are getting closer to Alpengasthof Boscheben (2,035m).
-After this, there is a sharp turn to the left from where it is only minutes before you reach this mountain restaurant.
+After this, there is a sharp turn to the left from where it is only minutes before you reach this mountain snack bar.

 Boscheben isn’t directly next to the Zirbenweg trail but you can’t miss it about 50m in along a path turning off to your right.
 You are welcomed by a friendly face behind a self-service window.